MetaliChavhan/student-result-system/README.md

 Export Options: Export results in PDF, CSV, XLSX formats.

 #Technologies Used
-Front-end: JavaScript, HTML5, CSS3
+Front-end: JavaScript, HTML5, CSS3,
-Back-end: PHP
+Back-end: PHP,
-Database: MySQL <!-- Replace with your actual database if different -->
+Database: SQL, <!-- Replace with your actual database if different -->
 Data Visualization: amCharts

 #How It Works